an erotic vampyre

 simply go someplace else."

-falling a little faster.
-"There are other things besides
+the rain began falling a little faster.
+"There are other things

 "Oh?"
 I prompted.

 "Love, for one," he ventured, a casual